40 Explore & Engage: In-Demand Skills

 - Example:

-Job Title & Company #1: HR Data Analyst, Reporting” at Healthcare Company Skill Passion Strength Fit Job Expectations Is it an interest or passion?
+Job Title & Company #1: HR Data Analyst, Reporting” at Healthcare Company Skill Passion Strength Fit Job Expectations Are you currently skilled in it?
+Is it an interest or passion?
 Did you assess it as a strength in the last activity?
 Is further development needed to meet the job requirements?
 From responsibilities section: “Ensure data integrity and accuracy in all reports and analyses.”
 Data Quality Management Interest Yes No Data Cleaning Interest Yes No Data Governance Interest No Yes From required qualifications section: “Familiarity with data visualization tools such as Tableau or Power BI.”
 Data Visualization Tools No No Yes From responsibilities section: “Collaborate with the People Analytics team to assist in various projects.”Collaborative Teamwork Passion Yes No Active Listening Interest Yes No

 - Analyze in-demand skills.
 The table you created is now filled with in-demand skills.
 Through this activity you identified a set of People Analytics skills others need and are willing to pay someone to do.
 Analyze them.
 What do you notice?
 Which skills came up more than once?
 How do the in-demand skills relate to your current strengths and interests?